weishi10141993/MuJetAnalysis_LimitSetting/README.md

    Note: You have to copy the line from "That contain N limits: \n XXX" until the line before "Now remove the worse items".
 Remove also the first number each line, that represent the number of the jobs used to produce such limit.

-6. [Note: this step is not tested, use with caution!]
+6. [Note: this step is not tested, use with caution!!!]
 In case you run combine several times (or more people followed the steps until here), you may want to average all the results, and place in scripts/CmsLimitVsM.py the final one
    -> Imagine 2 people followed this instruction, and you have two output from "PrintOutLimits.py".
 You copy the lines after "That contain N limits: \n XXX" until the line before "Now remove the worse items" in tow txt files.
    -> Then you run: python MergeLimit.py (where inside you specified the txt files locations and names) -> It will print out the lines to place in "scripts/CmsLimitVsM.py"